Sandra Diaz-Twine: Winners at War

 Diaz-Twine played the game for a fourth time on the show's 40th season, Survivor: Winners at War.
 She was a member of the Dakal tribe.
 After sixteen days of riding a comfortable majority, she became the seventh person voted out of the game (again on Day 16) after Denise Stapley played two idols, blocking votes for herself and Jeremy Collins, thereby casting the sole vote that sent Diaz-Twine to the Edge of Extinction.
 After she was voted off, Sandra joined the previously eliminated players on the Edge of Extinction.
 As she explained to the other players and in confessions to the camera, she knew she had little chance to win any physical challenge and did not want to face the misery and harsh conditions on the Edge of Extinction.
 As a result, she decided to raise the flag and permanently leave the game shortly after her arrival, the only player in the season to do so, and forfeiting her opportunity to be on the jury.

 Australian Survivor: Blood V Water

 Diaz-Twine played for a fifth time on the ninth season of Australian Survivor, titled Australian Survivor: Blood V Water, alongside her daughter Nina.
 Diaz-Twine became the second former American Survivor contestant to compete on Australian Survivor after Russell Hantz, as well as being the second contestant after Rob Mariano to play the game for a fifth time.
-She was eliminated on Day 16 after a tribe swap.
+She was eliminated after a tribe swap, and yet again on the 16th day of the competition.

+The Traitors

+Diaz-Twine competed in the second season of The Traitors, along with fellow Survivor alumna Parvati Shallow.
+She was given the role of a faithful and placed 5th, being the last player banished before the endgame.

 Other media appearances

 In 2013, Diaz-Twine was in the audience of an episode of Dr. Phil to support her friend and fellow Survivor winner, Todd Herzog, who was struggling with alcoholism.

+In May 2022, Diaz-Twine competed as a celebrity tribe captain in the first season of the NMB Celebrity Survivor Challenge.
+She was the 9th person voted out and became the 5th member of the jury.

+In September 2025, Diaz-Twine competed on the first season of the Fox game show 99 to Beat.
+She was eliminated in the first episode after her team finished last in the "Bucket Head Relay" game.